 DCCED is supporting the implementation of the Forest Park-Optional Relocation Program through NeighborWorks Alaska.
-DCCED will provide funding in support of the Indian Housing Affordable Housing Program through the Cook Inlet Housing Authority (CIHA).
+DCCED will provide funding to Cook Inlet Housing Authority (CIHA).
+The HUD-Assisted Housing Seismic/Structural Analysis and Retrofit Program was previously proposed and approved in the original Action Plan, dated December 16, 2020.